-The photorefractive effect is a phenomenon whereby the local index of refraction is modified by spatial variations of the light intensity.
-It is strongly observed when coherent rays interfere with each other in a photorefractive material which forms a spatially varying pattern of illumination.
-The effect can be used to store temporary, erasable holograms and is useful for holographic data storage.
-It can also be used to create a phase-conjugate mirror or an optical spatial soliton.
+4Lasers provide BSO, Fe:LiNbO3, SBN and BGO crystals mainly, but necessarily for applications, which exploit photorefractive effect.
+Photorefractive effect is a phenomenon whereby the local index of refraction is modified by spatial variations of light intensity.
+It is observed when coherent light interfere with each other in photorefractive material, which forms a spatially varying pattern of illumination.
+The effect can be used to store temporary, erasable holograms, also known as holographic data storage.
+It can also be used to create a phase-conjugate mirrors or optical spatial solitons.